fritzo/jenn3d/README.md

 hypersphere so they looked curved in our flat space.)
 Jenn has some basic motion models governing the six degrees of freedom of rotation of the hypersphere.

+## Installing ##

+Binaries are available at [jenn3d.org](http://jenn3d.org).

+To compile yourself,
+1. extract and unzip
+2. edit makefile: specify the target type
+3. make
+4. run jenn or jenn.exe

+For example:

+    $ tar -xzf jenn.2006_07_28.tgz
+    $ cd jenn3d
+    $ vim Makefile  # uncomment your compile type
+    $ make
+    $ ./jenn

+You may also need to install the Glut and (optionally) the libpng libraries.
+Users of Debian-based systems such as Ubuntu or Mac+Fink can get this with

+    $ sudo apt-get install freeglut3-dev
+    $ sudo apt-get install libpng12-dev  # or libpng3 on for Macs

+On Windows+Cygwin you will need glut32.dll.

 ## Example Arguments ##